 Phagocytosis – a process by which a eukaryotic cell ingests other cells or solid particles.

+Phycosphere – the physical envelope surrounding a phytoplankton cell; usually rich in organic matter.

 Phylosymbiosis – congruence in the phylogeny of different hosts and the composition of their associated microbiota.

 Rasputin effect – the phenomenon that commensals and mutualists can become parasitic in certain conditions; after the Russian monk Rasputin who became the confidant of the Tsar of Russia, but later helped bring down the Tsar’s empire during the Russian revolution.